Category Archives: 1957 Films

 Grade: B+

-The actress/singer did not star in it, Janis Paige did.
-The film version required a Hollywood star in one of the lead roles and since Frank Sinatra turned down the male lead role, Paige was given the boot in favor of Day.
+The actress/singer did not star in it; Janis Paige did.
+The film version required a Hollywood star in one of the lead roles, and since Frank Sinatra turned down the male lead role, Paige was fired in favor of Day.

-This hurts a bit but is the way the Hollywood world of box office receipts works.
+This hurts a bit, but how does the Hollywood world of box office receipts work?

 Sid’s presence stirs the jealousy of foreman Vernon Hines, who is dating bookkeeper Gladys Hotchkiss (Carol Haney), and attracts worker “Babe” Williams (Day), a strong advocate for the pay increase.